 Financial Technologies & Digital Markets

-The objective of this research program is to investigate the implications of key features of FinTech and cryptocurrencies, and their impact on social welfare.
-In particular, the program studies the way markets, institutions and regulations should be designed to mitigate problems such as coordination issues, information asymmetries and other market failures.
+- Objective: Investigate the implications of key features of FinTech and cryptocurrencies, and their impact on social welfare.
+Study the way markets, institutions and regulations should be designed to mitigate problems such as coordination issues, information asymmetries and other market failures.

 - Program leader: Christophe Bisière works on market microstructure, empirical finance, experimental finance, blockchains, cryptomoney and FinTech.